Asia Television: 2010–2015: decline

 On 6 July 2011, ATV News falsely reported the death of Jiang Zemin, former General Secretary of the Chinese Communist Party.
-Wang Zheng, at that time rumoured to be a distant relative of Jiang, was believed to be the source.
-The Communications Authority fined ATV for HK$300,000 for the false news report, and later another HK$1 million after concluding Wang Zheng had been unlawfully interfering with ATV's management.
+Wang Zheng, at that time, rumored to be a distant relative of Jiang, was believed to be the source.
+The Communications Authority fined ATV HK$300,000 for the false news report, and later another HK$1 million after concluding Wang Zheng had been unlawfully interfering with ATV's management.
 Wang's cousin James Shing Pan-yu was forced to quit his role as executive director.
-ATV came under heavy pressure from the community, when its ATV Focus smeared anti-Moral and National Education pupils and when it broadcast a live show of Wang leading a group of artists dancing in front of the Central Government Offices to call for the government not to issue new free-to-air licences.
+ATV came under heavy pressure from the community when its ATV Focus smeared anti-Moral and National Education pupils and when it broadcast a live show of Wang leading a group of artists dancing in front of the Central Government Offices to call for the government not to issue new free-to-air licences.

-On 19 June 2013, the Hop Chung Tourist Car Company – a long-time transport contractor of ATV – filed a lawsuit asking the High Court to wind up ATV over unpaid bills totalling HK$900,000.
-ATV executive director James Shing denied the station was experiencing financial problems.
+On 19 June 2013, the Hop Chung Tourist Car Company, a long-standing transport contractor of ATV, filed a petition with the High Court seeking the winding up of ATV over unpaid debts amounting to HK$900,000.
+ATV's executive director, James Shing, denied that the station was facing financial difficulties.
 In 2014, the court ruled in Tsai's favour that Wang Zheng was responsible for ATV's business failure, and appointed Deloitte to seek a white knight to take over Wong Ben-koon's controlling shares.

-ATV had also failed to pay wages to its employees; at the end of December 2014, the company said it would shortly pay half the back wages of its staff for the month of September.
-By early January, the company was still owing the balance of salaries outstanding since November, and there were a number of terminations and redundancies as a result of the operating difficulties.
-ATV and its executive director Ip Ka-po received 34 prosecution notices from the Labour Department concerning unpaid wages from July through September.
+ATV had also failed to pay wages to its employees; at the end of December 2014, the company said it would shortly pay half the back wages of its staff for September.
+By early January, the company had yet to settle the outstanding salary arrears dating back to November, and a number of terminations and redundancies occurred as a consequence of its operational difficulties.
+ATV and its executive director, Ip Ka-po, received 34 prosecution notices from the Labour Department in relation to unpaid wages covering the period from July to September.
 In late-January 2015, the company, still facing liquidity issues, controversially advanced the outstanding salaries for December on condition that employees signed a loan agreement with the company belonging to the major shareholder, Wong Ben-koon.